javers/javers.github.io/documentation/spring-integration/index.md

 `javers-spring` module provides the following features:

 * [annotations](#auto-audit-aspect) for Repository auto-audit (both SQL and NoSQL),
-* [integration](#jpa-transaction-manager-integration) with Spring JpaTransactionManager for SQL databases.
+* [integration](#jpa-entity-manager-integration) with JPA EntityManager for SQL databases.

 ### Dependency ###

-If you are using [Spring Boot](http://projects.spring.io/spring-boot/), simplify JaVers setup with our starters, see [Spring Boot integration](http://localhost:4000/documentation/spring-boot-integration/).
+If you are using [Spring Boot](http://projects.spring.io/spring-boot/), simplify JaVers setup with our starters, see [Spring Boot integration](/documentation/spring-boot-integration/).

 If you are not using Spring Boot, add `javers-spring` module to your classpath: